YongWu-cs/GNN/README.md

 The CelebA dataset, short for Celebrities Attributes dataset, is a large-scale face attributes dataset designed for research in the fields of machine learning and computer vision, particularly for the development and evaluation of algorithms involving facial recognition, facial attribute recognition, facial editing, and many others.

 #### dataset preprocess
-a.vae:Divide the data set into training set and test set according to 7:3
+a. cVAE:Divide the data set into training set and test set according to 7:3
 b.cINN:Divide the data set into training set, validation set and test set according to 9:0.5:0.5

-### 2.our own dataset
+### 2. our own dataset
 Here we have expanded the task.
 The data set with only face portraits is not very difficult, so we regenerated a data set including all human bodies and complex backgrounds.
 #### dataset source
 a.OCHuman(Occluded Human) Dataset[^2]